damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/social-media/index.md

 title: "GitLab Social Media Accounts"
 ---

-This document is a guide for GitLab staff who manage social media accounts.
+This document is a guide for GitLab team members who manage social media accounts.

 You are personally responsible for the tweets, likes and replies you post on social media while representing GitLab.
 Everything you publish is publicly viewable and will be available for a long time even if redacted.
 Be careful and thoughtful when using the company accounts.